jmasaviru/Eat-da-Burger/README.md

 ## Usage

-  The user can run the live application through the [Heroku link](https://burgerh0use.herokuapp.com/) provided.
+  The user can run the live [Burger House](https://burgerh0use.herokuapp.com/) application through the [Heroku link](https://burgerh0use.herokuapp.com/) provided below.
   The user can also run the application locally by first installing the application by cloning the repository onto their machine by running the `git clone` command, and then run `npm install` to install the required dependencies.
 The user should then navigate on the terminal to the folder where it is contained then run `node server.js`.
 The user may also make use of the provided schema and seeds files to populate some burgers.

   ![Create Burger Screenshot](/public/assets/images/burgerhouse.gif)